 - Proof of a home in your country which you will not abandon

 - Proof of a job or job offer to return home to

 - Proof of close family to return to and to provide for

 - Evidence of intention to return to your home country after you complete your education

 All international students enrolled at Stetson University are expected to have medical coverage and to obtain a health insurance plan while studying in the U.S. Details provided at Insurance Information for International Students page.

 Stetson University recommends that you purchase insurance from a company that has a U.S. address.
 U.S. hospitals and doctors will not send medical bills to international addresses.
 That means that if you purchase insurance from your home country, you will need to be prepared to pay for any hospital or doctor’s visits out-of-pocket and then work with your insurance company to get reimbursed.

-Furthermore, COVID-19 vaccinations are highly recommended for all international students to protect yourself, your family and the community.
-If you already had COVID-19 infection in the past, it is still recommended that you get vaccinated.
+Furthermore, COVID-19 vaccinations are highly recommended for all international students to protect themselves, their families and the community.
+If you already had a COVID-19 infection in the past, it is still recommended that you get vaccinated.
 Find out more about COVID-19 vaccines.